spedas/pyspedas/docs/source/coords.rst

 Quaternion Routines
 -------------------

-Quaternions can be used to represent rotations in 3-D space, much like Euler Angles or rotation matrices.
+Quaternions can be used to represent rotations in 3-D space, much like Euler angles or rotation matrices.
 They are often more computationally convenient and efficient.
 They are represented in PySPEDAS as 4-element floating point arrays, which can be thought of as a scalar component encoding the rotation angle, and 3 vector components encoding the rotation axis.